anthonyckleung/Transfer-Learning-in-Sentiment-Tweets/README.md

 # Transfer-Learning-in-Sentiment-Tweets

-Task: Demonstrate the effective and efficiency of transfer learning via the Universal Language Model Fine-tuning model in NLP applications
+**Task**: Demonstrate the effective and efficiency of transfer learning via the Universal Language Model Fine-tuning model in NLP applications

 For this demonstration, the Twitter data on people's belief on global warming/climate is used.